Karniela/CUDA_CNN_acceleration/README.md

-# Convolution Neural Network with Tensor Core Acceleration
+# DFT and FFT with CUDA Acceleration

 ## Author